TERMS AND CONDITIONS FOR PUBLISHER(S) AND ADVERTISER(S)

 - Ad Content:

 - Illegal Use: Illicit content (including but not limited to content concerning underage or not 18 U.S.C.
-2257 compliant models, zoophilia or other paraphilia, content promoting the use of alcohol, tobacco or any illegal substance, weapons or any type of arms, etc.) and/or products that have been proven as dishonest and illegal.
+2257 compliant models, zoophilia or other paraphilia, etc.) and/or products that have been proven as dishonest and illegal.

 - Very Aggressive Misleading Content: We do not allow any deceptive content that may seriously alert websites’ visitors, and the following text cannot be used, in any language: BANNED, ILLEGAL, FORBIDDEN